 To compound matters, each builder sets their own definitions for body sizes.
-Two guitars may appear similar, but checking the specs may reveal a significant difference in body depth, waist or shoulder width, scale length or other measurements.
-These difference are even more problematic for beginners, who likely have no idea what any of that means just yet.
+Two guitars may appear similar, but checking the specs may reveal a significant difference in body depth, waist or shoulder width, scale length, or other measurements.
+These differences are even more problematic for beginners, who likely have no idea what any of that means just yet.

-Like other acoustic guitars, classical instruments are made from similar carefully chosen tonewoods, such as cedar or spruce for the top, and rosewood or mahogany for the back and sides.
-But they also have many indentifying characteristics that distinguish them from standard acoustic guitars, such as:
+Like other acoustic guitars, classical instruments are made from similar carefully chosen tonewoods, such as cedar or spruce for the top and rosewood or mahogany for the back and sides.
+But they also have many identifying characteristics that distinguish them from standard acoustic guitars, such as:

 - Nylon strings (as opposed to steel)